pau-you/Wildfires-in-California/README.md

 # Wildfires-W207
-Machine learning final project to predict wildfire size in California and hopefully prevent large fires.
+This is a machine learning project set out to predict wildfire size in California and hopefully prevent large fires using several tools: naive bayes, k nearest neighbors, pca, linear regression, and logisitic regression.